Zettlr/zettlr-docs/docs/en/core/style-and-grammar.md

 Zettlr knows three "levels" of problems: Errors and spelling mistakes are generally underlined in red, grammatical issues and style issues are generally yellow, and purely informative messages are gray.

+!!! note

-> For each of the tools Zettlr offers, the process of using them is the same.
+    For each of the tools Zettlr offers, the process of using them is the same.

 Whenever one of these tools detects a problem, it will add a colored underline for the corresponding span of the document.
 If there are multiple issues at the same location, Zettlr will show the most severe color.